fastovetsilya/ProbGBT/README.md

    - The transformation uses: `non_uniform_quantiles = norm.cdf(norm.ppf(uniform_quantiles) * 3)`

 2. **Quantile Prediction with CatBoost**:
+   - The model can use either:
-   - The model leverages CatBoost's MultiQuantile loss function to predict all quantiles simultaneously
+     - CatBoost's MultiQuantile loss function to predict all quantiles simultaneously (default)
+     - Separate CatBoost models for each quantile (when `train_separate_models=True`)
-   - This approach ensures consistency between quantiles and improves computational efficiency
+   - The first approach ensures consistency between quantiles and improves computational efficiency
+   - The second approach may provide more flexibility for complex distributions

 3. **Quantile Function Smoothing**:
    - Raw quantile predictions can be noisy and may not form a proper monotonically increasing function